 - Try body identical HRT – oestrogen and progesterone can help reduce or eliminate hot flushes and night sweats.

 Will supplements help?

 Supplements can help, but it's a bit of trial and error and you will probably need to experiment.
-One of the most researched supplements is red clover.
-A well researched brand is Promensil.
-Others include sage, hops, black cohosh, dong quai, and adrenal support supplements, as they can calm down your adrenals, and then stop that cortisol trigger.
-I also recommend MacaPause and MacaLife from Femmenessence, it has some excellent evidence behind it.
+Make sure you're taking my recommended Top 5 supplements for your basic nutrients then you can add in formulas including things like red clover, soy isoflavones, sage, hops, black cohosh, dong quai, and adrenal support supplements.
 There are lots of formulas out there.
 Just make sure you go for a really trusted brand and experiment, and you might find something that works.

 Do I need to get tested?

 If symptoms continue, you might want to find out where your hormones are at.
 And that's where we can help.
 We do hormone testing on a regular basis, and it helps us to get to the root cause of what might be going on for you, and put the right protocol in place to help.